Moshey99/AntennaDesign/README.md

  - forward_GammaRad.forward_GammaRad - architecture of forward model for both gamma and radiation pattern.
  - inverse_hypernet.small_inverse_radiation_no_hyper - inverse model
  - inverse_hypernet.inverse_forward_concat - inverse and forward concatenated
-## how to train:
+## How to train:
   - #### training models is done in antenna_training.py .
 The code receives multiple arguments (data path, hyper-parameters, etc.) and trains model's weights (and saves them, if wanted).
 In addition, this script plots the value of the loss function VS epochs
-    1. Define the required argument in arg_parser as you wish (by changing the value in "default") or leave them as they are.
+    1. Define the required arguments in arg_parser as you wish (by changing the value in "default") or leave them as they are.
        <img width="572" alt="image" src="https://github.com/Moshey99/AntennaDesign/assets/104683567/a2a107e4-85e0-440a-a326-e8e3c4432484">
     2. Define manually model's architecture and the loss function it will try to minimize.
 There are various models and loss functions, so recommended for a start to do that:
        ```